This guide was updated in June 2024.

 Nathan's Famous Hot Dogs (Scott Lynch)

-There are at least two Nathan's open during the summer, a newer one right on the boardwalk, and the original on the corner of Stillwell and Surf Avenues.
-The menu these days is probably much longer than it needs to be, with burgers, chicken tenders, and "seafood specialties," but stick with the dogs (with maybe a side of crinkle cut fries), and you should be happy.
+There are at least two Nathan's stands open during the summer: a newer one right on the boardwalk, and the original on the corner of Stillwell and Surf Avenues.
+The menu these days is probably much longer than it needs to be, with burgers, chicken tenders, and "seafood specialties," but stick with the dogs (and maybe a side of crinkle cut fries), and you should be happy.
+Totonno's is the other most famous restaurant out here.
+This family-owned spot on Neptune Avenue, a few blocks inland from the beach, has probably been on every "best pizza" list since it first opened in 1921.

 coneymta-9